The most decadent and festive holiday treat goes to these chocolate pistachio macarons!

 - Add the milk, vanilla, and salt and mix on low until combined.
 Then increase the spead to high and whip again until light, white, and fluffy.

-- Per 1 cup of buttercream, add ¼ cup of finely processed pistachios and ⅛ tsp almond extract.
+- Per 1 cup of buttercream, add ¼ cup of finely processed pistachios and ⅛ teaspoon almond extract.

 Assembling the Macarons